 Prostate cancer affects the prostate gland and may spread to surrounding structures.
-While most men with prostate cancer have no symptoms, physician can find prostate cancer during a regular checkup, using a combination of a blood test called a PSA and a digital rectal exam (DRE).
+While most men with prostate cancer have no symptoms, a physician can find prostate cancer during a regular checkup, using a combination of a blood test called a PSA and a digital rectal exam (DRE).

 Prostate cancer is cancer that starts in the prostate gland.
 The prostate is a small, walnut-sized structure that makes up part of a man's reproductive system.
 It wraps around the urethra, the tube that carries urine out of the body.

 Thanks to PSA testing, most prostate cancers are now found before they cause symptoms.
 Although most of the symptoms listed below can occur with prostate cancer, they are more likely to be associated with noncancerous conditions.

 - Urinary hesitancy (delayed or slowed start of urinary stream)